 There are two types of Correspondence Status (CS):

 - Employed – To request CS a letter must be sent to this office on company letter head stating the location and length of time that you will be on correspondence.

 - Unemployed – To request CS a letter must be sent to this office with a copy of your termination slip along with a permanent address.
 Also, you must state the reason why you cannot attend an area school.

 All lessons must be sent to the Administrative Office, at a minimum, monthly.
 Also, correspondence students must pass the required test to successfully complete each semester course study.
-Furthermore, each correspondence student must meet with a designated instructor for a minimum of four (4) hours per month; this person may be your immediate Supervisor.
-Immediate Supervisor must be a member of the UA.
+Furthermore, each correspondence student must meet with a designated instructor for a minimum of four (4) hours per month.
 The designated instructor must sign your OJT Form in the space provided documenting that he provided instruction for a minimum of four (4) hours.
 You are responsible for checking the schedule for the next correspondence class date.

 Failure to complete the required course outline will result in extended apprenticeship time or cancellation.
 The attached course outline must be completed by the dates specified.
 All grades are posted on an office transcript.
 To obtain a copy of your transcript, you must request it in writing from the Administrative Office.

 1st Year Apprentices – Required to obtain a UASS-1 (Soft Solder Certification) and a UA-51 (Brazing Certification).

 Certifications must be maintained throughout the apprenticeship.

 The Committee reviews your employers’ evaluation, instructor’s evaluation, grades, OJT and attendance to determine your status for advancement.
 Currently the advancements become effective the first of July and the first of January of each year.